EdgeVerve/oe-master-job-executor/README.md

 ## Implementation
 This module provides the infrastructure for catering to the above need.
-It is implemented as an app-list module for oe-Cloud based applications.
+It is implemented as an **app-list** module for **oe-Cloud** based applications.
-It provides the ability to automatically elect one app-instance among the cluster and run a function once in the elected app-instance, which we call the <FUNCTION_>MASTER, for e.g., JOB_SCHEDULER_MASTER.
-If the master for a function goes down, a new master is elected and the function is run again.
+It provides the ability to automatically elect one app-instance from among the cluster-instances and run a specified function once in the elected app-instance, which we call the <FUNCTION_>MASTER, for e.g., JOB_SCHEDULER_MASTER.
+If the master for a function goes down, a new master is elected for that function and the function is run again.

 To achieve the aforementioned functionality, a query-based locking in the database is used, along with updates of a lock *heartbeat* timestamp